Thousands bid farewell to Rajabala MLA Azad Zaman - The Shillong Times

 Thousands bid farewell to Rajabala MLA Azad Zaman

-TURA, March 4: Shock and disbelief was in the air even as crowds swelling into their thousands marched alongside the cortege of Rajabala MLA Dr Azad Zaman as his mortal remains were taken to New Bhaitbari for the funeral on Thursday afternoon.
+TURA, March 4: Shock and disbelief was palpable in the air as thousands marched alongside the cortege of Rajabala MLA Dr Azad Zaman while his mortal remains were being taken to New Bhaitbari for the funeral on Thursday afternoon.

-The 43 year old Congress legislator died in his home after suffering a massive cardiac arrest at around 2 O’clock Thursday morning.
-He had been actively campaigning for his younger brother who is contesting the upcoming GHADC elections on a congress ticket.
+The 43-year-old Congress legislator died in his home after suffering a massive cardiac arrest at around 2 am on Thursday.
+He had been actively campaigning for his younger brother who is contesting the upcoming GHADC elections on a Congress ticket.

-Late Dr Azad Zaman was a first time MLA who won Rajabala on a Congress ticket.
-He defeated sitting legislator Ashahel D Shira in the 2018 assembly elections.
+Zaman was a first-time MLA who won the Rajabala seat on a Congress ticket defeating sitting legislator Ashahel D Shira in the 2018 assembly elections.
 This was his second electoral battle after his defeat in the 2013 polls against Shira.
 In 2013 both Ashahel and Dr Azad had contested as Independents and the former had triumphed.

-Late Azad is survived by his wife and three children, two young daughters and a son.
+Late Azad is survived by his wife, two young daughters and a son.

-Congress leaders pay their last respects: The sudden demise of the young congress legislator has shocked the political establishment in the state, particularly the Congress Party.
+The sudden demise of the young congress legislator has shocked the political establishment in the state, particularly the Congress party.

 Congress legislators Zenith M Sangma of Rangsakona, Ampareen Lyngdoh from Shillong, Winnerson Sangma of Salmanpara and Miani D Shira of Ampati led the Congress party in paying their last respects to their departed colleague.

-The ruling NPP government in the state was represented by Phulbari MLA S G Esmatur Mominin who also arrived to pay his condolences during the funeral.
+The ruling NPP government was represented by Phulbari MLA S G Esmatur Mominin who also arrived to pay his condolences during the funeral.

 Former Rajabala legislator Ashahel D Shira also took part in the funeral and offered his respects to the departed soul.